Lightroom CC Mobile Guide

 These are wonderful times we are living in as photographers!
 Lightroom CC allows us to take advantage of a truly mobile workflow, that’s affordable, simple and fun.

-Importing RAWs from a camera is a cinch – you just need either a card reader specific to your tablet (like this one for an iPhone or iPad), or a camera that supports a USB-C connection (like the Sony a7III).
+Importing RAWs from a camera is a cinch – you just need either a card reader specific to your tablet, or a camera that supports a USB-C connection (like the Sony a7III).

 Once they’re on your mobile device, Lightroom CC works its magic to make them ridiculously fast to load and edit – way faster than any computer I’ve used.